PerilousBooklet/TODO/development.md

-- [ ] Decompile Java deps and write a script that works with any `.jar` files
 - [ ] Create a custom Cinnamon menu applet that can be centered on the taskbar panel
+- [ ] Learn lua meta-tables and lua oop

 ---

-- [ ] Learn lua meta-tables and lua oop
 - [ ] Write my personal website with info about who I am and what I do
 - [ ] Learn C basics (to understand Guldoman's JSON sniffer)
 - [ ] Complete my custom LaTeX book package
 - [ ] Add popular LaTeX and TikZ snippets to my Lite XL setup
-- [ ] Get CasaOS WebUI working on Arch Linux

 - [ ] Design and print my 17L ATX PC case (with Corsair SF450 Platinum, Noctua NH-U9S and Sapphire Pulse RX 6600)
 <!-- - [ ] Design my own ATX computer case based on the Lian LI PC-Q21 with FreeCAD's Sheetmetal workbench -->